-When you meet with a fertility specialist for your initial consult, he or she will outline for you a diagnostic plan—or infertility work-up—tailored specifically for you, which will help determine the cause of your infertility.
+When you meet with a fertility specialist for your initial consult, they will outline for you a diagnostic plan—or infertility work-up—tailored specifically for you, which will help determine the cause of your infertility.
 The physician will base the testing schedule on the information provided by your medical history, and a physical examination.
 This plan will focus on answering many important questions, including the following:

 - Are you ovulating?